SUCCESS STORY

 How implementation went (step by step, concise)

-1️⃣ Setup and connection with previous channel (without an in-house dev team)
+1️⃣ Setup and connection with the previous channel (without an in-house dev team)

 Boca Rosa didn't have developers

-Cloud Humans came in strong as the implementation partner
+Cloud Humans came in strongly as an implementation partner

 Onboarding with close support